Coastal Taipan

 It’s known as the third most venomous snake in the world.

 The coastal taipan is an Australian snake known for its potent venom.
-It lives on a diet of rats, mice, bandicoots and birds.
+It lives on a diet of rats, mice, bandicoots, and birds.
 Dry woodlands, rainforests, and grassy slopes are all habitats of this snake.
-The average length of a coastal taipan is around six feet, but they can grow as long as nine and a half feet!
+The average length of a coastal taipan is around six feet, but they can grow as long as nine and a half feet.
 Though an adult coastal taipan is not threatened by predators, a baby is vulnerable to goannas and hawks.

-4 Coastal Taipan Amazing Facts
+4 Amazing Facts About the Coastal Taipan

 • A female lays 3 to 20 eggs in a hollow log or a hole